Shiang-Tian/C-/README.md

 # C++
-1. This repository is the basic things for C++
+This repository is the basic things for C++
-2. In here, the following issues are displayed in the code file:

 <details open="open">
   <summary><b>Table of Contents</b></summary>
   <ol>